Assistant Professor of Church History and Historical Theology

 Focusing on the development of doctrine in the early church, particularly the thought of Augustine of Hippo, Dr. Ployd finds Augustine's blend of prayerful devotion and intellectual investigation to be a fruitful way to approach the theological life in general.
 “At every turn, Augustine reminds us that knowledge of God is not separate from love of God and love of neighbor.”
 Dr. Ployd's first book, Augustine, the Trinity, and the Church

-, will be published by Oxford University Press in 2015.
+, was published by Oxford University Press in 2015.

 Dr. Ployd’s other interests include ancient rhetoric and theology, North African ecclesiology, and the history of scriptural interpretation.